uranutan/my_arxiv/README.md

 - Version 3.0.1 + build 5 (submit: 25 May 2021)
         + remove punctuation mark after url in the share text
         + launch article page by tapping the arxiv id on the paper detail screen

-## Future Coming features
+## Future features (welcome PR)

 + Version 3.1.0 prompts/permanent links for leaving reviews and ratings

 + Add share app link/on the app

-        + App Analytics (Firebase Analytics: when do users use my app?)
++ App Analytics (Firebase)

 + Feature: Allow user to save search keyword as a category (shortcut)

 + Feature: Save favorite papers in a folder

 + Feature: Get notified when new papers got published for that keyword/category : subscribe to keyword or category (Firebase push somehow: a bit more involved)

 + Feature: Authors link to papers in all listed categories of a particular paper

 + Job Board: add Math Jobs RSS to job board

 + Job Board: allow users to submit jobs
-        + Experiment with marketing if I am serious in making this a money making app